Vanishborn/bioinf575-project/README.md

 Team 15

-TODO: Decide on Python Notebook or Python script as deliverables
+TODO: Work on ipynb and come up with additional features